P.S. – The Next Generation

-“Overwatch, this is Marks.
+“Overwatch, this is Captain Marks.
 Confirm negative contact.
 Repeat, negative contact. “

 Once I was strapped in, the gimbals took over and rotated with me as I “flexed” the Valkyrie’s metal muscles.
 I flicked my eyes up to the HUD, and focused on the icon for the exterior cameras.
 There was a bank of monitors at my feet and windows of polarized ballistic plex in front of me, but for most purposes the HUD was more reliable and a lot easier to operate in a fight.

 “Copy that, Marksman.
-Bogeys are 4 klicks out, no transponders.
-They’re arrowing in on the solar array from three vectors… damn.
+Readings are about 4 klicks west of the solar array.
 We just lost them.
-They’re moving through a blind spot in our satellite coverage, retasking a Navy bird now for visuals.
+Trying to retask a Navy UAV now for visuals.
 Starbird, you are clear to engage at your discretion.”

 My support forces were already rolling, but I was the point of the spear.
-Capt.
-Marks was the senior officer in his Abrams, but I was the one piloting a skyscraper over shifting sand.
+Captain Marks was the senior officer in his Abrams, but I was the one piloting a skyscraper over shifting sand.
 The squad would take their cues from me from now on.

 “Copy that, Overwatch.
 Give me a plot as soon as you can.”

 The fact that Marks and I couldn’t see anything on radar meant we were literally on our own for this fight.
 Air support couldn’t lob anything our way without a real target for fear of hitting one of us.

 And as the tallest structure for 50 clicks in any direction, I was sure to be target number one for the enemy.